brinwiththevlin/bootbot/README.md

 # bootbot
-book bot is the first project in the boot.dev curriculum:q
+book bot is the first project in the boot.dev curriculum my first projcet